 In Year 9 & 10, students can choose to study Physical Activity and Sports Studies (PASS) as an elective subject.
-In Year 11 & 12, subjects offered include PDHPE, Community and Family Studies (CAFS), and Sport, Lifestyle and Recreation (SLR).
+In Year 11 & 12, subjects offered include PDHPE, Community and Family Studies (CAFS), and Sport, Lifestyle and Recreation (SLR) and Exploring Early childhood which are Content Endorsed courses.